JoshG-IT/JoshG-IT/Infrastructure/Projects/AZ-AD/README.md

 ---

 ## Overview
-This lab demonstrates how to deploy an **Active Directory environment in Azure** using two virtual machines connected within a Virtual Network.
+This lab demonstrates how to deploy an **Active Directory environment in Azure** using two virtual machines connected within a **Virtual Network**.
-It is designed for **hands-on training and demonstration**, showing how a Windows Server domain, client join, and Group Policies operate in a cloud-based environment.
+It is designed for **hands-on training and demonstration**, showing how a Windows Server domain, client join, and Group Policies operate in a **cloud-based environment**.

 ---